 3. Buy used.You would be amazed at how much you can save by buying gently used items.
 Second-hand stores and yard sales or even online marketplaces like Amazon, Craigslist, and eBay might just have what you’re looking for at a fraction of the original price.

 4. Take your workouts outside.The sun is shining, the grass is green and it’s a great time of year to save on gym memberships using the great outdoors as your gym.
-Even if you only use the spring and summer months to enjoy exercising in the great outdoors, you could save about $420 on gym membership costs.
+Even if you only use the summer and summer months to enjoy exercising in the great outdoors, you could save about $420 on gym membership costs.
 Look up city trails and parks in your area for a scenic workout.

 5. Embrace leftovers.Cooking and packing your meals at home can help you save a large amount of your hard earned money.
 Plan and shop for foods that can be made in bulk so that you can put some of your dinner away for future lunches.